Kitchen Divas

 Calories: 327kcalCarbohydrates: 30gProtein: 30gFat: 9gSaturated Fat: 3gPolyunsaturated Fat: 1gMonounsaturated Fat: 4gTrans Fat: 0.1gCholesterol: 90mgSodium: 656mgPotassium: 595mgFiber: 1gSugar: 27gVitamin A: 124IUVitamin C: 5mgCalcium: 38mgIron: 1mg

-Keyword brown sugar glazed pork chops, glazed pork chops, sweet pork chops
+Keyword brown sugar glazed pork chops, brown sugar pork chops

 Tried this recipe?Let us know how it was!